yoctoproject/poky/documentation/overview-manual/yp-intro.rst

    subtle meanings.
-For example, the packages referred to in the ":ref:`ref-manual/system-requirements:required packages for the build host`" section in the Yocto Project Reference Manual are compiled binaries that, when installed, add functionality to your Linux distribution.
+For example, the packages referred to in the ":ref:`ref-manual/system-requirements:required packages for the build host`" section in the Yocto Project Reference Manual are compiled binaries that, when installed, add functionality to your host Linux distribution.

    Another point worth noting is that historically within the Yocto Project, recipes were referred to as packages - thus, the existence